-The SPD K9 Unit is headed by Capt.
+The SPD K9 Unit is under the command of Capt.
 David Martin.
 The K9 Unit provides trained K9 Teams to assist in the prevention and detection of crime, the tracking of missing persons and persons sought by the police, the search for evidence, of buildings, and outdoor areas, as well as the detection of narcotics and firearms

 The Springfield Police K9 Unit is the second largest municipal unit in the state.
 The program was reintroduced in 1996 with six officers and their K9 partners.
-They are presently trained and certified under the North American Police Work Dog Association (NAPWDA).
-The K9 Unit also works closely with the State Police K9 Unit under New England State Police Administrator Conference (NESPAC) guidelines.
+They are presently trained and certified under the North American Police Work Dog Association (NAPWDA) or the New England State Police Administrator Conference (NESPAC) guidelines.

 The K9 Unit teams are trained initially for 14-16 weeks at K9 Patrol Academy, such teams are considered single purpose teams.
 Teams that return for more extensive training in such as Narcotics detection are considered dual purposes teams.